 2022 Red River Paddle Challenge Video Now Available!

 Thanks again to everyone who joined us for the 2022 Red River Paddle Challenge!
 Here’s our final video from 2022.
 Be sure to watch right through to the end for a little sneak peak at what’s to come next year as the RRPC enters its fifth year!
+Registration for 2023 will also be opening soon!

 Are you up for the Red River Paddle Challenge?